 While most toilet tissues these days are biodegradable, you may want to consider using 100 percent post-consumer recycled toilet paper so more trees do not have to be cut down.
 Choosing a non-bleached version won’t make a difference to the effectiveness, but will prevent the waste from leaching dioxin into the environment after you dump it.

 And the crowd favourites?
-Angel Soft (which is inexpensive and easy to find), Thetford AquaSoft, Thetford RV/Marine Toilet Tissue, and Capco (which are slightly more expensive and found at specialty camping and RV retail stores) got high marks along with Campa-Chem (available at WalMart).
+Angel Soft (which is inexpensive and easy to find), Thetford AquaSoft, Thetford RV/Marine Toilet Tissue, and Capco (which are slightly more expensive and found at specialty camping and RV retail stores) got high marks, along with Campa-Chem (available at Walmart).
 Liquid Gold, which is made for RVs, is 100 percent recycled and chlorine-free.
 Scott® Rapid Dissolving Tissue claims to break up four times faster than the leading brand.
 Specially made for your RV, boat or septic system, this bath tissue is Scott® Clog Clinic tested and approved.
-Seventh Generation 100% Recycled Bathroom Tissue uses 100% recycled paper with a minimum 50% post-consumer recycled paper, is whitened without chemicals containing chlorine and has no added dyes or fragrances.
+Seventh Generation 100% Recycled Bathroom Tissue uses 100% recycled paper with a minimum of 50% post-consumer recycled paper, is whitened without chemicals containing chlorine and has no added dyes or fragrances.